PSameetHegdeGit/OS-Project2/README.md

 2. Should just add the target of the base dir make into the Makefile in benchmarks/tests so we don't have to keep opening 2 shells and having to run Number 4 in testing

+## TODO

+1. Since our signal can come between any two instructions, we want to essentially freeze (or lock) our timer when we're writing data to our linked lists so that memory doesn't get corrupted.
+Then, after we finish writing, we can continue.
+Basically we want to ensure that the write gets completed.

+2. Should we only send the signal to the current running thread?
+I think the signal is recived by all threads if I'm not mistaken.
+Might want to double check and handle accordingly